microsoft/RAFT/README.md

 returning results in memory without saving them. `LocalPipeline` is for quick local experiments.

+Equip both the worker and reviewer with tools for consulting internal documentation and error catalogs.
+Tailor the `entities` field in the [default output model](src/raft/defaults/extraction.py) to your domain's identifiers and attributes to support precise case filtering and targeted searches across your knowledge base.

 Process cases incrementally and store/search the results in a service such as **[Microsoft Azure AI Search](https://learn.microsoft.com/en-us/azure/search/)**, which supports vector and hybrid retrieval.